simula/dynmhs/README.md

 LOGLEVEL=2

 # ====== Options ============================================================
-NETWORK1="enp0s8:2000"
-NETWORK2="enp0s9:3000"
-NETWORK3=""
-NETWORK4=""
-NETWORK5=""
+NETWORK="enp0s8:2000"
+NETWORK="enp0s9:3000"
 ```

 These settings map interface enp0s8 to routing table #2000, and interface enp0s9 to routing table #3000.
 DynMHS will maintain the tables, and the corresponding rules.
+Note: more `NETWORK=` lines can be added as necessary.

 To enable and start the DynMHS service: